-As of December 31, 2018, we had 78,691 employees in our Company-operated restaurants and staff.
+As of December 31, 2019, we had 80,855 employees in our Company-operated restaurants and staff.
 Controlling labor costs is critical to our results of operations, and we closely monitor those costs.
 Some of our employees are paid minimum wages; any increases in minimum wages or changes to labor regulations in the Territories could increase our labor costs.
-For example, during 2018, Venezuela implemented six increases in the minimum wage.
-Similarly, in Argentina, a law enacted in November 2010 requires companies to pay overtime to all employees (except directors and managers).
-In addition, certain proposed bills have attempted to implement additional payments for weekends and mandatory employee profit-sharing, but none of those have been enacted by Congress.
+For example, during 2019, Venezuela implemented three increases in the minimum wage.
+In addition, in December 2019, the government of Argentina enacted a decree establishing that employees dismissed without cause in the following six months are entitled to double indemnification from employers in an effort to mitigate the impact of economic difficulties facing the country at the time, and in April 2020, amid the COVID-19 outbreak, the government prohibited dismissals with or without cause under the argument of force majeure or lack of/reduction of work not imputable to the employer until June 30, 2020 (this last cause also applies for temporary suspensions).
 These or similar regulations, if adopted, may have an adverse impact on our results of operations.
 Competition for employees could also cause us to pay higher wages.

 Some of our employees are represented by unions and are working under agreements that are subject to annual salary negotiations.
 We cannot guarantee the results of any such collective bargaining negotiations or whether any such negotiations will result in a work stoppage.
 In addition, employees may strike for reasons unrelated to our union arrangements.
 Any future work stoppage could, depending on the affected operations and the length of the work stoppage, have a material adverse effect on our financial position, results of operations or cash flows.